bmays9/bet-tracker/README.md

  - If the bet is settled, the user is redirected to the View Open Bets page and a message is displayed, confirming the action on the 'settled' bet.

 Validation:
-There is Javascript validation to check the status of the bet correctly reflects the settled amount compared to the stake.
+There is JavaScript validation to check the status of the bet correctly reflects the settled amount compared to the stake.
 - For a bet to win, the settled amount must not be lower than the stake amount
 - For a bet to lose, the settled amount must not be lower than the stake amount If the validation fails, both save buttons are disabled and text is displayed to the user to explain how to proceed.